mathvie/NameGator/README.md

 Project using Vue.js , GraphQL and Node.js

-With this project, you can create prefixes and suffixes and serch the availability of the Domains.
+With this project, you can create prefixes and suffixes and search the availability of the Domains.